finkusuma-dev/frontendmenter-blog-preview-card/README.md

 <img src="./_docs/box_outline.jpg" width="400">

-I choose to use `border` and reduce the `padding` to `23px` so that the overall card size matches with the design.
+In the end, I choose to use `border` and reduce the `padding` to `23px` so that the overall card size matches with the design.
 If I use `24px` for padding, it would make the card bigger for 2 pixels on horizontal and on vertical.

 ##### 🟠 Line Height Issue